AODocs-Dev/api-documentation/src/50-Document field values.md

 ### Setting custom fields

 In a document resource, custom fields are found inside the ```fields``` array.
-> ⚠ **Warning/Alert**: The list of objects you specify in your array field in the order you specify completely replaces whatever currently exists in the corresponding resource array on the server.
-Read about it in more detail on the [Modifying document attachments](https://drive.google.com/a/altirnao.com/open?id=1vSBw6aTfoHVyaY2PaUJh2F01aj7fM_gAX0URttdd2Fo) page.

 Custom fields are defined in the document's class when it's created; and you or a client app populate their values when creating or modifying a document.

-In order to populate custom fields, you must know the ```fieldId``` of the particular property of your target class (that each document in that class has).
+In order to populate custom fields, you must know the ```fieldId``` of the particular property defined within the target class.
 You then use it to tell the server which values of this particular property should be set.
 To do this, populate ```fields[].fieldId``` with your target class's ```fieldId```.

 > **Note**: Alternatively, you can populate ```fields[].fieldName``` with the target class's ```fieldName```.
 However, this is **not recommended**, as the name of a field can change.